RichardPoroszlay/Odd-One-Out/README.md

 ## Functional requirements
 In the main menu we can choose between different game modes.
 In each game mode the player choose between given words with their mice in the GUI window.

+## System License
+It's an open source project, no licence is used.